 7. Hike to Lake Sylvan

-For those looking to get away from the more popular hikes (like the Routeburn), Lake Sylvan Trail is a great option.
+For those looking to get away from the more popular hikes (like the Routeburn), the Lake Sylvan Trail is a great option.
 The trailhead is located just outside Glenorchy near the beginning of the Routeburn Track.

 At the parking lot, the trail crosses a suspension bridge and then continues along a well-maintained path for 45 minutes until you reach Lake Sylvan.
 Here you can visit a small viewpoint of the lake and enjoy some pretty spectacular views, and even reflections on a calm day.